OWASP/owasp-mastg/docs/MASTG/techniques/android/MASTG-TECH-0020.md

 ## Java and Kotlin

 There are many RE tools that support retrieving Java cross references.
-For many of the GUI-based ones, this is usually done by right clicking on the desired function and selecting the corresponding option, e.g. **Show References to** in Ghidra or [**Find Usage**](https://github.com/skylot/jadx/wiki/jadx-gui-features-overview#find-usage "jadx - find-usage") in @@@jadx.
+For many of the GUI-based ones, this is usually done by right clicking on the desired function and selecting the corresponding option, e.g. **Show References to** in Ghidra or [**Find Usage**](https://github.com/skylot/jadx/wiki/jadx-gui-features-overview#find-usage "jadx - find-usage") in #MASTG-TOOL-0018.

 ## Native Code